 Start up expenses occur before the day your business opens its doors.
-Those start up costs can't be deducted as regular business expenses on lines 8 through 26 on Schedule C. Instead certain business start up costs can be amortized and deducted in Part V. By amortizing these costs, you take the deductions over a number of years instead of taking them all at once in the year you start your business.
+Those start up costs can't be deducted as regular business expenses on lines 8 through 26 on Schedule C, but are accumulated and the amount that is deductible in Part V in the first year is limited to \$10,000.
+Any amount of qualified start up costs in excess of that amount must be amortized over a period of not less than 60 months.
+By amortizing these costs, you take the remaining deduction over a number of years instead of taking it all at once in the year you start your business.

-If your start up expenses actually result in you launching a business, you can amortize the costs in Part V. That means you deduct the start up expenses in equal installments over at least 60 months, starting with the month when you open your business.
+If your start up expenses actually result in you launching a business, you can amortize the remaining costs in Part V. That means you deduct the remaining start up expenses in equal installments over at least 60 months, starting with the month when you open your business.